 - The Grade Point Average (GPA) is calculated for all students.
-The GPA for each term and Cumulative Grade Point Average (CGPA) are calculated on courses taken in residence at Everest - The Grade Point Average (GPA) is calculated at the end of each evaluation period by dividing the quality points earned by the total credits attempted for that evaluation period. - The Cumulative Grade Point Average (CGPA) is calculated by dividing the total cumulative quality points earned by the total cumulative credits attempted for cumulative evaluation periods. - The number of quality points awarded for each course is determined by multiplying the points listed for each letter grade by the number of credits of the course.
+The GPA for each term and Cumulative Grade Point Average (CGPA) are calculated on courses taken in residence at Altierus - The Grade Point Average (GPA) is calculated at the end of each evaluation period by dividing the quality points earned by the total credits attempted for that evaluation period. - The Cumulative Grade Point Average (CGPA) is calculated by dividing the total cumulative quality points earned by the total cumulative credits attempted for cumulative evaluation periods. - The number of quality points awarded for each course is determined by multiplying the points listed for each letter grade by the number of credits of the course.

-STANDARDS OF SATISFACTORY ACADEMIC PROGRESS (SAP)
+STANDARDS OF SATISFACTORY AND ACADEMIC PROGRESS (SAP/AP)

-Students must maintain satisfactory academic progress in order to remain eligible as regularly enrolled students and to continue receiving federal financial assistance.
-The accreditor and federal regulations require that all students progress at a reasonable rate toward the completion of their academic program.
-Satisfactory academic progress is measured by:
+Students must maintain Satisfactory Academic Progress (SAP) and adequate academic progress (AP) in order to remain eligible as regularly enrolled students and to continue receiving federal financial assistance.
+The accreditor, federal and state regulations require that all students progress at a reasonable rate toward the completion of their academic program.
+Satisfactory and adequate academic progress is measured by:

-- The student's cumulative grade point average (CGPA) - The student's rate of progress toward completion (ROP); and - The maximum time frame (MTF) allowed to complete the academic program (150% for all programs).
+- The student's cumulative grade point average (CGPA) - The student's rate of progress toward completion (ROP) - The maximum time frame (MTF) allowed to complete the academic program (150% for all programs).

-Evaluation Periods for SAP
+Evaluation Periods for SAP/AP